The Remembrances

 Kingston

 Covered Kingston upon Thames and the Thames-side Surrey parishes.
+Only its northern portion falls within Greater London.

 Kent